Alan-Miller/sass/README.md

       /* These apply to any .header element inside .App element */
       background-color: #222;
       color: white;
+      font: { /* You can also nest certain properties like this */
+        family: 'Gill Sans', sans-serif; /* sets font-family */
+        style: bold; /* sets font-style */
+        size: 1.2rem; /* sets font-size */
       }
+    }
     .Login {
       .header {
         color: black;
         /* This applies only to .header elements inside .Login element (inside .App).
-        It is similar to writing a selector like this:
+        It is similar to writing a normal CSS selector like this:
         .App .Login .header {
           color: black;
         }